Computer Vision and Image Processing

-Our research centres on the general question of how computers can efficiently extract useful information from images, videos and associated data.
-We develop algorithms and software for tasks such as detection, segmentation, recognition, reconstruction, inference and prediction.
+Our research centres on the general question of how computers can efficiently extract useful information from images, videos and associated data

-We aim to provide an inspiring and enjoyable environment promoting collaboration, equality and creativity.
-Our staff and students interact spontaneously, learning from each other, aspiring to be the best at what they do, and are encouraged and trained to become internationally recognised researchers with awareness of the wider scenario, e.g. healthcare environments and their translational pathways.
+We aim to provide an inspiring and enjoyable environment promoting collaboration, equality, and creativity.
+Our staff and students interact frequently and learn from each other, aspiring to be the best at what they do, and are encouraged and trained to become internationally recognised researchers with awareness of the wider scenario, e.g. healthcare environments and their translational pathways.

 Chair of Computer Vision and Head of Computing Research